 The outside of the anti-theft backpack has places where you can attach various items that don’t need to go inside.
 Perhaps you have a jacket or a yoga mat or even a sleeping bag that could withstand the elements, and you don’t want to carry it separately.
 You can quickly snap it onto one of these outer attachment points.

 Inside the bag, you get multiple pockets for holding your possession in place and another attachment point for things like a wallet or your keys.
 This backpack has an internal compression feature that helps to keep your clothes in place, so they don’t end up in a pile at the bottom of the backpack.

 Overall the Pacsafe Venturesafe EXP45 are simply well-designed anti-theft backpacks, and we’re happy to recommend them!

 - Size: 19.7 x 13.8 x 7.1 inches

 - Warranty: 5 year limited

-If you are looking for a slightly smaller backpack with similar construction and design, compared to the Venturesafe, Pacsafe has the Vibe 40 which they say is “designed for 24/7 city travel”.
+If you are looking for a slightly smaller variant among the anti-theft backpacks with similar construction and design compared to the Venturesafe, Pacsafe has the Vibe 40 which they say is “designed for 24/7 city travel”.